-We go right from the beginning of the game to the ending for our freeze frame moment.
-This is one of our biggest moments, so we surged off that excitement coming down the hill, and swept right into this touching scene where Ray scoops Fahmarr up and putting him on his shoulder.
+We go right from the beginning of the game to the ending for our freeze-frame moment.
+This is one of our biggest moments, so we surged off that excitement coming down the hill, and swept right into this touching scene where Ray scoops Fahmarr up and puts him on his shoulder.

 PG #3: Game Day Florida Atlantic

 From here, we go immediately into our first real play with Clemson’s defense and Florida Atlantic’s offense.
-At this moment, Ray is on the sidelines, so we get coverage as him as well.
+At this moment, Ray is on the sidelines, so we get coverage of him as well.

 PG #4: Game Day Florida Atlantic

 We quickly set up for the next play where Ray and Keller come out of the huddle.
 This is our big moment where Ray spots the running back tugging his jersey.
 Ray yells, “Check Fahmarr!”

 This is where we prepare for our big hit moment.
 We switch out our stunt Ray for the “real” Ray with the ol’ Texas Switch technique.